Engineering Change

 Our Team

-Kevin Marx, President
+Kevin Marx, Mentor

 Kevin Marx graduated with a bachelor’s degree in architectural engineering from California Polytechnic State University, San Luis Obispo.
 Kevin has practiced structural engineering for 8 years in Sonoma County and specializes in winery, residential, and essential service structures.
 He joined EWB in 2021 and recently help implement the Amazonas 2023 system.
 Beyond EWB, you can find Kevin playing sports or experimenting in the kitchen.

-Ryan Krostag, Project Lead
+Ryan Krostag, Mentor

-Ryan Krostag graduated with Bachelors and Masters degrees in Civil Engineering from California Polytechnic State University, San Luis Obispo.
+Ryan Krostag graduated with bachelor’s and master’s degrees in Civil Engineering from California Polytechnic State University, San Luis Obispo.
 Ryan joined EWB in 2020 to help people with limited opportunities to increase their quality of life in ways that can be passed down to future generations.
 Outside of work, Ryan perfects his home brewing recipes and shares the exploits with friends and colleagues.

-Joe Giesa, Treasurer
+Joe Giesa, Mentor

-Joe Giesa graduated with a Bachelors degree in Civil Engineering from California Polytechnic State University, San Luis Obispo.
+Joe Giesa graduated with a bachelor’s degree in Civil Engineering from California Polytechnic State University, San Luis Obispo.
 Joe is a practicing engineer with 3 years experience in Sonoma County.
 He joined EWB in 2021 because of welcome suggestions from friends and colleagues to combine his passion for volunteer work with his industry experience.
 Joe loves playing guitar and making music.

 Frequently asked questions